jdkuffa/cs420-assignment3/README.md

 # **1. Introduction**

-An analysis of different prompting stragies using two models: GPT and Mistral.
-Additionally, a judge model (Llama) is used to analyze the model outputs.
+An analysis of various prompting strategies using two large language models: GPT-4 and Mistral Large.
+To evaluate the quality of the outputs, a third model (Llama 4 Maverick) is used as a judge, providing comparative assessments and insights into model behavior and performance.

 # **2. Getting Started**